GSperanza/RxpsG_3.3TK/README.md

    install.packages("C:/Path-To-Tar.Gz/RxpsG_3.1.tar.gz", type = "source", dependencies=TRUE)

    where Path-To-Tar.Gz is the path to the dowloaded RxpsG_2.3-2.tar.gz file.

+   N.B. if installation blocks when
+   ** testing if installed package can be loaded from temporary location control if behind the RStudio window a GUI is waiting for your response

-6. To run RxpsG, in RStudio select the PACKAGE pain (generally on the right of the RStudio console) and select the RxpsG package.
+7. To run RxpsG, in RStudio select the PACKAGE pain (generally on the right of the RStudio console) and select the RxpsG package.
 This should automatically load and run the software.

 ------------------------------------------------------------------------------------------